mspass-team/mspass/docs/source/user_manual/processing_history_concepts.rst

    for object level history from at least two sources:  (1) python is a much richer language than traditional, custom job control languages used by processing packages and (2) some machine learning algorithms are iterative at the object level.
-On the other hand, although the need for object-level history is clear a naive implementation is potentially problematic in two
+On the other hand, although the need object-level history is clear a naive implementation is potentially problematic in two
    ways:  (1) memory bloat, and (2) performance.
 We created a mechanism for preserving object level history that is lightweight by preserving